What is Project Estimation

 So, now tell me.
 How often, in project estimation, is this information available.
 That is, how speedy are the analysts and developers in an organisation.
 What is the quality is the code that they produce?

-And yet, as you could see from my 10,000 metres question, this information is crucial if you are going to make a proper assessment and do a proper project estimation of how quickly a project can be done.
+And yet, as you could see from my 10,000 metres question, this information is crucial.
+That’s if you are going to make a proper assessment and do a proper project estimation of how quickly a project can be done.

 With the information of how fast I had done the 10,000 metres it would be entirely possible to do a reasonable project estimation of how fast I could run a 10,000 metres again.
 Without this information you are likely to be wildly out in your project estimation of how fast I could run the next 10,000 meters I participated in.